-Conflicts involving members of the LGBT
+Conflicts between members of the LGBT

-seeking wedding goods and services.
+often over wedding goods and services.

 The term "LGBT" refers to the Lesbian, Gay, Bisexual, Transgender and Transsexual community.

-With increasing numbers of the LGBT community coming out of the closet -- and in particular since so many U.S. states have attained marriage equality, -- isolated instances of conflicts have arisen -- typically between gays and lesbians seeking products and services from local companies and retail outlets and being refused.
+With increasing numbers of the LGBT community coming out of the closet -- and in particular since so many U.S. states have attained marriage equality, -- isolated instances of conflicts have arisen -- often between gays and lesbians seeking products and services from local companies and retail outlets and being refused.
 Most company owners don't like to turn down business.
 However by late 2013, there have been perhaps a dozen instances where refusals have taken place.
 To our knowledge all of the dozen or so refusals that we have noticed in the media have been by religious or social conservatives.

 There are seven or so "clobber passages" in the Bible that are often seen as referring to same-gender sexual activity.
 Many religious or social conservatives interpret these passages as condemning all same-gender sexual behavior by lesbians, gays and bisexuals.
 On the other hand, many religious or social liberals/progressives interpret the same passages as referring to:

 - having sex with prostitutes in Pagan temples,

 - two men engaged in sex in a woman's bed,

 - heterosexual men and women going against their basic nature and engaging in sex with persons of the same-sex, and